romaincapelle/OverVue/docs/list.md

 <Lists-Onobjects />

-## Using v-for on Objects and nested loop
+## v-for on Objects and nested loop

 #### Input: